joshbrew/threadop/README.md

         You want to perform some operations on data using the numjs library.
 So, before running the worker, you specify that this library should be imported.
-        The imports option in threadOp allows you to specify which external scripts or libraries the worker should load before it begins execution.
+        The imports option in threadop allows you to specify which external scripts or libraries the worker should load before it begins execution.
         The data is then sent to the worker, processed using the numjs functions, and the result is returned.